Law enforcement in Canada: Governance

 In every province except Quebec and Prince Edward Island, municipalities operating their own police service are required to establish a police commission, also referred to as a police board or police services board, to oversee local policing, prepare budgets, hire the chief of police, and legally employ every police officer at an arms length of the municipal council.
 These commissions have authority over the policies and procedures of the police service, and while they do not have control over operational matters (i.e. the number of police officers dispatched to a protest or a decision to charge an offender), they can offer advice about and oversee most policing operations.

 Ranks

-Members of the Calgary Police Service, including Police Chief Mark Neufeld (second from right), posing for a photo at a Canada Day event in 2022.
+Members of the Calgary Police Service of various ranks.
+Note the insignia on the epaulettes.

 Canadian police ranks are largely consistent with those used by British and Commonwealth police services.
 Uniquely, Canadian police services use the title "staff" in place of "chief" for certain ranks, such as staff sergeant or staff inspector.
 Chief of Police is the title of the head of most Canadian police forces, except in British Columbia (where police executives are called Chief Constable or Chief Officer) and Quebec (where police executives are called Directors).
 In most provinces, police ranks and insignia are regulated by the solicitor general.
 The Royal Canadian Mounted Police and Ontario Provincial Police both use the title "Commissioner."
 Special constabularies typically use the same rank structure as police services, while civil law enforcement agencies usually use role-based rank titles, opting for ranks like "supervisor" instead of "sergeant."